eugenekolo/kololib/README.md

 # kololib
-Library of tools, testing stuff, and bring up material I use.
-You're free to use them as well.
+Library of stuff I've made, or use a reference mostly for bring up.

-Never do something twice.
+**Never do something twice.**